csmall/rnms/docs/users.rst

 .. rubric:: Footnotes

-.. [#f1] In JFFNMS users (which had admin access) and clients (which owned the interface) were separate models, they are combined in Rosenberg.
+.. [#f1] In JFFNMS users (which had admin access) and clients (which owned the interface) were separate models, they are combined in RoseNMS.